 DOC9.4.1.1 During a Total Shutdown or Partial Shutdown and during the subsequent recovery the Security Standards set out in, or deriving authority pursuant to, the Transmission Licence and the Distribution Licence may not apply and the Total System may be operated outside normal voltage and Frequency standards.

-DOC9.4.1.2 In a Total Shutdown or Partial Shutdown, it may be necessary for NGC to issue Emergency Instructions and it may be necessary to depart from the normal Balancing Mechanism operation in issuing Bid-Offer Acceptances.
+DOC9.4.1.2 In a Total Shutdown or Partial Shutdown, it may be necessary for NGESO to issue Emergency Instructions and it may be necessary to depart from the normal Balancing Mechanism operation in issuing Bid-Offer Acceptances.

-DOC9.4.1.3 Certain Embedded Power Stationare registered by NGC, as having the ability of at least one of its Power Generating Modules to start up from shutdown without connections to external power supplies.
+DOC9.4.1.3 Certain Embedded Power Stationare registered by NGESO, as having the ability of at least one of its Power Generating Modules to start up from shutdown without connections to external power supplies.
 Such Power Stationare to be referred to as Black Start Stations.

 DOC9.4.1.4 For each Black Start Station plans will be put in place, in accordance with the Grid Code, which in the event of a Partial Shutdown or Total Shutdown, will provide for the establishment of a Power Island.
-These plans are known as Local Joint Restoration Plans produced jointly by NGC the DNO and Generators and may include Embedded Generators.
+These plans are known as Local Joint Restoration Plans produced jointly by NGESO the DNO and Generators and may include Embedded Generators.
 DNOs will be party to these Plans irrespective of whether the Black Start Station is Embedded.

 DOC9.4.1.5 In Scotland a Local Joint Restoration Plan may include more than one Black Start Station and may be produced with and include obligations on the relevant Transmission Licensee, Generators responsible for Power Generating Modules not at a Black Start Station and other Users.